MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

     In the following Working Practices, we will endeavour to provide options for using the Github Web Interface and the ``gh`` cli where possible.
-    Further information will be available in the github documentation.
+    Further information will be available in the GitHub documentation.

     To get started with the ``gh`` cli, see the `gh quickstart guide
     <https://docs.github.com/en/github-cli/github-cli/quickstart>`__